cdunham1989/Whisper/README.md

 ## Project Outline

 Our aim is to create a mobile messaging app with end-to-end encryption.
+We decided to create an up for iOS using Swift and XCode.
+For this application to work as we intend we have also created a websocket server in Ruby which we passed the messages through as they were being sent by the application.

+Currently we are working on encrypting the messages so that the end-to-end encryption goal will be met.

 ## Working Methodologies